Undershaw: Redevelopment controversy

 During December 2010, the Undershaw Preservation Trust instigated judicial review proceedings at the High Court of Justice, in an attempt to overturn the decision by Waverley Borough Council to permit the conversion of Undershaw into flats.

 On 30 May 2012, the High Court voided (also termed "quashed") the Waverley Council's allowance of redevelopment of Undershaw due to legal flaws.
 Undershaw Preservation Trust co-founder John Gibson saluted the decision by The Hon.
 Mr Justice Cranston.
 Others publicly opposing the development plans were Julian Barnes who set part of his novel Arthur & George at Undershaw, former Culture Secretary Jeremy Hunt, and Mark Gatiss, a writer and co-producer of the UK television series Sherlock.

-In 2014 the house and grounds were purchased by the DFN Charitable Foundation ("DFN Foundation") for Stepping Stones School, to be restored for use as a school for children with hemiplegia, physical, medical, anxiety, and autistic spectrum difficulties.
-The DFN Foundation stated "we are totally committed to the restoration of this building to its unique status as the cradle of so much of Conan Doyle’s genius.
+In 2014 the house and grounds were purchased by the DFN Charitable Foundation for Stepping Stones School, to be restored for use as a school for children with hemiplegia, physical, medical, anxiety, and autism.
+The DFN Foundation stated: We are totally committed to the restoration of this building to its unique status as the cradle of so much of Conan Doyle’s genius.
 Our restoration plans encompass all of the original buildings, including the stable block.
 The features which made Undershaw special, specifically the stained glass windows and our proposal to faithfully re-create Conan-Doyle’s study is very exciting and will be enjoyed by our children and visitors.
-We very much hope the local community and Conan Doyle enthusiasts from around the world will join us in visiting Undershaw and use some of the facilities which will be created."
+We very much hope the local community and Conan Doyle enthusiasts from around the world will join us in visiting Undershaw and use some of the facilities which will be created.
 The DFN Foundation was established in 2014 by David Forbes-Nixon, and aims to support the areas of education, healthcare and conservation.
 The Foundation's revised plans for the house's conversion have been supported by the Undershaw Preservation Trust.
 The school opened in September 2016 after a full restoration of the house and the building of a contemporary extension and annexe.